hfridholm/korsord/NOTES.md

 - create korsord.man
 - fix grid-gen (korsord.c) file handling
 - return proper exit code on fail in korsord.c
-- create 'format' command for 'words', that aligns ':' based on all words
 - fix file paths in grid-gen (korsord.c)
 - fix image position and size in model-gen.py
 - Add messages in makefile